REZUM for BPH vs Urolift for Treatment of Enlarged Prostate Symptoms

 Both Urolift procedure and REZUM procedure allow most men to return to work the same or next day.
 Men are advised to refrain from sexual activity for 2 weeks to allow healing time.

 Most men experience fairly fast improvement in urinary symptoms within 1-2 weeks after the Urolift procedure.
-Noticeable improvement after REZUM procedure requires more patience and typically benefits start to appear after 1 month to 6 weeks after the procedure.
-It is important to understand that most men will not see any benefit from REZUM procedure until a month after the procedure; one should NOT expect immediate benefit and there is no need to be frustrated.
+Noticeable improvement after the REZUM procedure requires more patience and typically benefits start to appear after 1 month to 6 weeks after the procedure.
+It is important to understand that most men will not see any benefit from the REZUM procedure until a month after the procedure; one should NOT expect immediate benefit and there is no need to be frustrated.

 At New York Urology Specialists, we advise men that they can return to their usual activity within a few days after REZUM and Urolift procedure.
 We also advise avoiding any activity that involves stress on perineum and prostate: biking, having sex and masturbation (ejaculation).